ianstormtaylor/superstruct/docs/reference.md

 }
 ```

-Lazy structs accepts a function that will return a struct.
+`lazy` structs accepts a function that will return a struct.
 They are useful to create recursive structs.

 ### `list`